wix/stylable/packages/cli/README.md

 ### Presets

-To reuse `BuildOptions`, you can define them under a name inside the `presets` property and use them inside the project entry value.
+To reuse `BuildOptions`, define them using a name under the `presets` property and use them as the project entry value.

 ```js
 exports.stcConfig = {